 Additional Awards and Recognition

-The Oustanding House Corporation Award recognizes the Fraternity's house corporation that has best served its undergraduate chapter in the previous year.
+The Oustanding House Corporation Award recognizes the Fraternity's house corporation that has best served its undergraduate chapter in the previous year, while adhering to best management practices.
 Applications are due April 30.

-The Sigma Chi Foundation is pleased to recognize honorably discharged and currently serving members of the armed forces with its Military Service Recognition Pin.
+The Sigma Chi Foundation is pleased to recognize honorably discharged and currently serving members of the armed forces with its Military Service Recognition Pin thanks to generosity of the Krach Family Foundation.
 The White Cross that we wear is an emblem of sacrifice, and the virtues displayed through one’s service to their country brings honor to name of Sigma Chi.

 The International Sweetheart of Sigma Chi is a woman who serves as a role model for all of our brothers, and is our Fraternity's liaison to non-members throughout the world.
 She must possess an understanding of the values and ideals for which the White Cross stands, and exemplify these values and ideals in her daily life.